What Is a Calorie Deficit and How Does Calorie Deficit Work

 In a calorie deficit, the amount of energy (calories) you get from food is less than what your body needs to function.
 This shortage forces your body to tap into its energy reserves to make up the difference.

-These energy reserves are primarily stored as fat in adipose tissue (show below).
+These energy reserves are primarily stored as fat in adipose tissue (shown below).

 adiposity tissue